au-williams/discord-bot/readme.md

 ## Anatomy of the bot

 The bot is a framework meant to automate many code-heavy tasks working with the Discord API.
 You simply need to add a new JavaScript file to the `plugins` folder to add functionality.
-You should export one or more of these objects in that script as needed:
+You should export one or more of these objects in that script as needed ...

 <details>
   <summary>export const CronJobs</summary>

+  ---

   [Cron](https://en.wikipedia.org/wiki/Cron#CRON_expression) schedules functions to run on a pattern, such as *every 5 minutes* or *every Saturday morning at 9 AM*.
 The framework will automatically schedule jobs that are defined here.